This first step applies to all three treatments:

 lemon juice, a few drops.

 Tamarind concentrate (for the sauce described below), a few drops.

-Fry the skin on low heat to render out the fat, which we will save to make the emulsion.
+Fry the skin on low heat to render the fat, which we will save to make the emulsion.
 It will tend to curl, so I put a small pan on top to hold it flat–make sure you clean the bottom of the pan before you do this.
-The skin will not really get crisp as a result of this process.
-It’s more like a confit, cooked out but with a soft texture.
+The skin does not really get crisp because of this process.
+It is more like a confit, cooked out but with a soft texture.
 Set the skin aside to cool.

 Add a few drops of Tamarind Concentrate

 Pour the liquids into a tall, clear, 16oz/450ml glass that a stick blender will just barely fit into the bottom of.
 This is important in order to create the correct amount of localized friction.

 Slowly lower the stick blender into the glass, and let the liquids settle.
 It is essential that the water-based products accumulate in the bottom, and the oil hovers above.

 Slowly begin to pulse the stick blender.

 Again, this is essential in order to maximize friction in the bottom of the glass.
 Continue to pulse, and you will see the liquids begin to emulsify.
 There is a short accompanying video HERE.